113ll3/Ibmclouddocscli/idt/eclipsetools.md

 ### Enable Debug of Node.js applications

-**Note:** Before completing the following steps, ensure that you have an existing JavaScript application deployed to Cloud.
+**Note:** Before completing the following steps, ensure that you have an existing JavaScript application that is deployed to Cloud.
 See previous steps for more information on deploying a JavaScript application.

 1. In the Servers view, right-click the Node.js application and select **Open** JavaScript Debugger.
 A dialog box appears and asks if you want to increase the memory limit of the application.
 2. Click Yes.
 Enabling JavaScript Debugging increases the application memory requirements, and the application restarts more quickly with the updated memory limit.